Sergey Zuev: Viz-Sinara and the national team

 In summer 2001, Zuev moved to another club of Yekaterinburg - VIZ.
 That club applied to the highest positions.
 Young goalkeeper immediately took his place in the goal.
 Due to his game VIZ took the second place in the regular championship and reached the play-off semifinal.
 According to the final results the Yekaterinburg club became only the fourth, but Zuev had a bright season and was recognized the best goalkeeper of the tournament.

 On March 20, 2002 Zuev first played in the Russian national futsal team in an exhibition game against Argentina.
 In August, Sergey once again became a member of a student team at the Student World Cup, but this time the Russians won the champion’s title.
 Zuev was keeping the goal in most of the games, including the final against Italy.
-And at the end of the same year Sergei debuted in official matches of the first national team, replacing Alexei Yevteyev in an qualifying game of the European Championship 2003 against Israel.
+And at the end of the same year Sergei debuted in official matches of the first national team, replacing Alexei Yevteyev in a qualifying game of the European Championship 2003 against Israel.

 In the next season Zuev helped "Viz-Sinara" to win the bronze medal and was again voted the best goalkeeper of the championship.
 A similar situation (bronze for the club and recognition at the end of the season) repeated in the next two seasons.
 Yekaterinburg club won silver twice, and in 2007 it won its first trophy after beating Moscow club Dinamo in the final of the Cup of Russia.
 Zuev was keeping the goal of "Viz-Sinara" in both finals and in the penalty shootout.

 While working on improving himself in the club Sergei took the position of the first goalkeeper of Russia.
 He became the part of the European Championship even 2003, but he ended badly for the Russians.
 But in 2005 and 2007 respectively, the Russian team won the silver and bronze European Championship, and it was her first Zuev goalkeeper at these tournaments.